Ramona Fradon: 1972–2024

+Retirement and death

+Fradon announced her retirement from comics and illustrations on January 5, 2024.

+Fradon died of heart failure at her home in Ulster County, New York, on February 24, at the age of 97.

+Style and industry equality

 Feeling "like a fish out of water" in the male-dominated superhero field, she reflected on her style in a 1988 interview:[Trina Robbins] made the observation that most women tend to have a more open style, use less shadow, and work in bigger open patterns.
 I think that's probably true—at least I always did (work in that style).
 I thought that was a big failing of mine, that I couldn't emulate that kind of photographic reproduction style.
 When I read that this seemed to be a characteristic of women cartoonists, it made me feel a bit better about it. ...
 Something that always jarred my eyes is to see the kind of heaviness and ugliness about most comic art.
 There's not much sweetness to it.
 It's the tradition, and I don't think it has anything to do with the individual artists.
 It's just the tradition ... the look.
 That always troubled me.

-Retirement

-Even in retirement, Fradon continued to do cartoon work.
-For the SpongeBob Comics, Fradon contributed to the Mermaidman stories due to her work for Aquaman.